bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 #### Bubbles Special Actions
 **Pandora's Box'ed Wine:**  - Anytime Bubbles on the center, he can rotate 5 tiles of their choices, regardless of who or what is on it.
 (To active this power you must end on this tile)
-Bubbles can play one card per turn, before they move.
+Bubbles can play one Monkey Card per turn, before they move.
  - **Back in the Box**: Returns Bubbles to Pandroas Box'ed Wine.
 They cannot move anymore this turn.
 They do get the special ability from Padoras Box'ed Wine)
  - **Monkey Burness**: Burns a total of 3 cards in the Animal Controls hand.
 (Can be 3 in one, or one each, or any combination totalling max 3)